aha-project/AHA-Scraper-Win/README.md

 # AHA-Scraper
-Scraper component for AHA (AttackSurface Host Analyzer)
+Scraper component for AHA (Attacksurface Host Analyzer)

 To run:
 Open a power shell